 out of the mouths of my babies

-He sat up in bed after I kissed him and tucked him in and said very sweetly, "Mom, I don't want to hurt your feelings, but you smell bad at night.
-I don't know why, but I don't want to hurt your feelings."
-Later I gargled with mouthwash and put some perfume on and went...
+After I'd kissed and tucked him in, he sat up and said very sweetly, "Mom, I don't want to hurt your feelings, but you smell bad at night.
+I don't know why ...
+I don't want to hurt your feelings though."
+I gargled with mouthwash and put some perfume on.
+I went back into his...
 Continue Reading →

 homesick at home

 I once read that you start saying goodbye to your child the moment you give birth.
-Trusting another to watch them for an hour, their first crawl and first steps, the first day of pre-school, start of kindergarten, first time sleeping away from home, on and on the goodbyes go.
-The initial time that my...
+Trusting another to watch them for an hour, their first crawl and first steps, the beginning of pre-school, start of kindergarten, first time sleeping away from home—on and on the goodbyes go.
+The initial times my younger son and...
 Continue Reading →